jeuse-weeder/kumiko/README.md

 # what it does (for now)
-- plays music from yt
+- plays music from yt (as of 1.0)
+- sends author avatar (as of 1.02)
+- clear music cache (as of 1.02